dakshkohli23/Rename-Pro-Bot/README.md

 - Custom Thumbnail Support
 - File renaming.
 - Converting to video.
-- Extracting screenshots.
 - Making duplicates of downloaded media in a Doc / Video formats.
-- Trimming streams from the downloaded media.

 ### 2. Copying medias to 5 different Chats 😍:
 - **For this, bot must be an admin of the required chats(Channels / Groups with privileges)**